Skip to content

 docker compose ps --format "table {{.Name}}\t{{.Ports}}"

-Only the pinchy service should show a published port (7777 by default).
-The db and openclaw services should show no published ports, or only 127.0.0.1:PORT bindings.
+The pinchy service should show 127.0.0.1:7777->7777/tcp.
+The db and openclaw services should show no published ports.

 For additional isolation, define an explicit internal network: